-And finally, a BIG thanks to: Alison Dunn, for listening and advising me daily, having the belief that I could take my designs further; Suzi Attree, for giving me my first gig, knowing I was frustrated artist.
-Producing designs to support a writers competition, organised by the Oxford Writers House website; Wendy Stephens and Anita Arora for all their creative support over many years; my husband and his team for this fab website; and of course my family for letting me use the dining room table for my creative projects (which you may get back one day).
+And finally...Shout Outs!
+To Alison Dunn, for listening and advising me daily, having the belief that I could take my designs further; Suzi Attree, for giving me my first gig, knowing I was frustrated artist and giving me the opportunity to produce to designs to support The Oxford Writers House website; Wendy Stephens and Anita Arora for all their creative support over many years; my husband and his team for this fab website; and of course my family for letting me use the dining room table for my creative projects (which you may get back one day).

 Twinning of two neighbouring places - Abingdon & Oxford.
 A twisted tree root and church staircase.